Jeremy Swayman

 Born and raised in Anchorage, Alaska, Swayman began attending Alaska Anchorage Seawolves men's ice hockey games as an infant with his father, and he took up goaltending at the age of five.
 After being cut from his local Kenai River Brown Bears, Swayman played one season of junior ice hockey with the Pikes Peak Miners.
 After that, he joined the United States Hockey League to play one season with the Sioux Falls Stampede.
-After being drafted by the Bruins, Swayman played college ice hockey for three seasons with the Maine Black Bears.
+Before being drafted by the Bruins, Swayman played college ice hockey for three seasons with the Maine Black Bears.
 Swayman had a .939 save percentage and 2.07 goals against average during the 2019–20 season, and he was awarded both the Hockey East Player of the Year award and the Mike Richter Award for the top collegiate goaltender.